Brunello/server-configuration/Install-LAMP.md

 > The first time you run crontab, you will be asked to select the default
 > editor.
 Choose 3 (vim).

+Tweak mysql settings

+    $ sudo vi /etc/mysql/conf.d/drupal.cnf

+> Enter the following in the new drupal.cnf file and save (this increases the
+> mysql query cache to 128M):

+    [mysqld]
+    query_cache_size = 134217728

 Install Apache

     $ sudo aptitude install apache2